obsei/obsei/README.md

 <details><summary><b>Step 6: Join and create workflow</b></summary>

-`source` will fetch data from selected the source, then feed that to `analyzer` for processing, whose output we feed into `sink` to get notified at that sink.
+`source` will fetch data from the selected source, then feed it to the `analyzer` for processing, whose output we feed into a `sink` to get notified at that sink.

 ```python
 # Uncomment if you want logger
 # import logging